tnmygrwl/roost-system/README.md

 Roost detection is based on [Detectron2](https://github.com/darkecology/detectron2) using PyTorch.

 #### Under Development
-- [ ] log
+- [x] log
-- [ ] dir structure, rsync results from swarm to doppler
-- [x] image and bbox directions: utils/postprocess.py
+- [x] dir structure
-- [ ] deployment: greatlake; scans with the old model; a year-station pair
 - [x] flip the image and coords
 - [x] double check the geographic coords
 - [x] double check the windfarm and rain
 - [x] debug tracking algorithm
+- [ ] testing: greatlake; scans with the old model; a year-station pair
+- [ ] testing: cpu version on swarm, rsync results from swarm to doppler

 #### Repository Overview
 - **checkpoints** is for trained model checkpoints
-- **libs** is for external libraries and toolkits, e.g. detectron2, wsrlib, wsrdata
 - **src** is for system implementation
     - **data**
         - **downloader** downloads radar scans based on station and day